 Special Considerations for Air Conditioning

 If you are buying a room air conditioner as opposed to a central air system, you only need to calculate the size of the room where the a/c unit is to be installed.
 As with heating systems, air conditioner capacity should be calculated by using the total square footage of the area to be cooled.
 Generally speaking, a 100 square foot room will require 5,000 BTU’s per hour to keep it comfortable.
 For a home that’s between 1,500 to 2,000 square feet, you will require approximately 30,000 BTU’s per hour.

 Other factors you include in your calculation should include the amount of shade that you have around your home.
 If it’s heavily shaded, you can subtract 10% from your calculation.
 If there is no shade, you should add 10%.
 Further, if you have more than 2 people in the room to be cooled, you should add 600 BTU’s per hour to account for the additional heat a third person will generate.
 Similarly, you should add 4,000 BTU’s per hour for kitchens and laundry rooms.

-Contact ACE Home Services Today with All of Your BTU Questions!
+Contact ACE Home Services in Phoenix Today with All of Your BTU Questions!